learn-anything/learn-anything/readme.md

 ## Contributing

+Always open to useful ideas or fixes in form of issues or PRs.

+Can [open new issue](../../issues/new/choose) (search [existing ones](../../issues) for duplicates first) or start discussion on [GitHub](../../discussions) or [Discord](https://discord.gg/bxtD8x6aNF).

+Can submit draft PRs with good ideas/fixes.
+You will get help along the way to make it merge ready.

-If you want to help contribute to code, ask for help on [Discord](https://discord.gg/bxtD8x6aNF)'s [#dev channel](https://discord.com/channels/428579844046192640/1171861795867209798).
+Ask for help on [Discord](https://discord.gg/bxtD8x6aNF)'s [#dev channel](https://discord.com/channels/428579844046192640/1171861795867209798).
 You will be onboarded and unblocked fast.

-Can see [existing issues](../../issues) for things being worked on.

-Can [open new issue](../../issues/new/choose) (search existing ones for duplicates first) or start discussion on [GitHub](../../discussions) or [Discord](https://discord.gg/bxtD8x6aNF).

-Can always submit draft PRs with good ideas/fixes.
-We will help along the way to make it merge ready.

 ## Join core team